 FROM THE UNEXPURGATED SEX DIARIES OF RICHARD BURTON & ELIZABETH TAYLOR

-In RICHARD BURTON’s journals, serialized by the UK Mail, the late Welsh actor wrote in January 1969 that Liz was regularly going to bed "not merely sozzled or tipsy but stoned … unfocused, unable to walk straight, talking in a slow, meaningless baby voice like a demented child.
+In RICHARD BURTON’s journals the late Welsh actor wrote in January 1969 that Liz was regularly going to bed "not merely sozzled or tipsy but stoned … unfocused, unable to walk straight, talking in a slow, meaningless baby voice like a demented child.

 "The boredom, unless I’m drunk, too, of being in the presence of someone to whom you have to repeat everything twice is like a physical pain in the stomach," the exasperated Burton wrote.
 "If it was anyone else, I’d head for the hills - but this woman is my life."